Jerusalem archbishop condemns police raid at journalist's funeral

 Jerusalem (AFP) – The Catholic archbishop in Jerusalem on Monday strongly criticised Israel's "police invasion" last week of a Christian hospital ahead of the funeral of slain Al Jazeera reporter Shireen Abu Akleh.

 The veteran journalist was shot dead during an Israeli army raid in the West Bank.
-Palestinians and the TV network said Israeli troops killed her, while Israel said Palestinian gunfire may be to blame.
+Palestinians and the TV network said Israeli troops killed her, while Israel said Palestinian gunfire may have been to blame.

 Anger over her death was compounded Friday when baton-wielding Israeli police in annexed east Jerusalem beat pallbearers carrying Abu Akleh's coffin which was covered by a Palestinian flag.